ctrlxcvz/sd-guides/krita-sd-local.md

 - Leave this file in your "Downloads" folder for now.

 **(Optional - but recommended)**
-- You can use GPFGAN to improve faces, then you'll need to download the model from here:
+- You can use GFPGAN to improve faces, then you'll need to download the model from here:
 ```
 https://github.com/TencentARC/GFPGAN/releases/download/v1.3.0/GFPGANv1.3.pth
 ```